Get Paid to Sleep | Companies Which Will Pay You For Sleeping Restful sleep is…

-CEA Card – How Disabled People can get a FREE Cinema Ticket for a Friend
+CEA Card – How Disabled People can get a FREE Cinema Ticket for a Carer

 The CEA card is a card scheme that was developed by the UK Cinema Association (UKCA) for use in cinemas all across the UK.
 It allows a disabled visitor to receive a complimentary ticket whenever they visit the cinema.